San Francisco Wrongful Death Attorneys

 Wrongful deaths arising from negligent behavior can occur a number of different ways, from car accidents to medical malpractice, from accidental drowning in an unguarded or unsafe swimming pool to unfortunate workplace incidents where improperly maintained machinery fails or toxic exposure occurs.

 In San Francisco, injuries (both intentional and unintentional) are the leading cause of death for teenagers and younger adults aged 15 – 44.
-Overall, unintentional injuries are the 5th leading cause of death for San Franciscans and San Francisco county has a higher age-adjusted unintentional death rate than the rest of California.
+Overall, unintentional injuries are the 5th leading cause of death for San Franciscans and San Francisco county has a higher age-adjusted, unintentional death rate than the rest of California.

 Fatal Car Accidents

 Traffic accidents are a serious problem that only seems to grow every year – in 2015, the National Highway Traffic Safety Administration (NHTSA) reported 35,092 fatalities.
-This marked a 7.5 percent increase from the previous year – the largest single year percentage increase in nearly 50 years – and an 8.8 percent increase in fatalities in crashes where distraction was a primary factor.
+This marked a 7.5 percent increase from the previous year – the largest single-year percentage increase in nearly 50 years – and an 8.8 percent increase in fatalities in crashes where distraction was a primary factor.
 Motor vehicle accidents are the third leading cause of death for people in San Francisco aged 15 – 24 and the 5th leading cause for those aged 25-34.

 Although the number of motor vehicle fatalities is on a downward trend, these accidents claim the lives of thousands of people every year.
 Car accident fatalities can be a textbook case of wrongful death: situations in which someone’s negligence or poor skill behind the wheel resulted in the deaths of many.
 If the other driver is at fault, the deceased’s family may be eligible for compensation of economic and non-economic damages.
 This includes medical bills, funeral expenses, pain and suffering, and any wages lost as a result of the death.

 Medical professionals are almost always well-equipped to deal with the fast-paced, life-or-death atmosphere of the hospital.
 However, cases of negligence and medical malpractice regularly occur in medical facilities across the nation.
-In extreme cases, patients can die due to the negligent actions of a doctor, nurse, or other licensed medical professional.
+In extreme cases, patients can die due to the negligent actions of a doctor, nurse, or other licensed medical professionals.
 In such a case, you may be eligible for a wrongful death claim.

 If your family member died at the hands of a medical professional’s negligence, you have the legal right to recover any financial damages as a result of the wrongful death.
 This includes any and all medical bills and burial/funeral expenses.
 Additionally, you can also request compensation for pain and suffering of the decedent before their death, pain and suffering of the loved ones due to the death, any loss of past and future wages, and loss of consortium.